callmecavs/string-dom/README.md

 Create HTML strings using JSX (or functions).

+## About

+`string-dom` is a function that creates an HTML string.
+It is made to work with JSX, but **renders it to a string, instead of to DOM**.
+With `string-dom`, JSX becomes an HTML templating language that can be used separately of React.

 ## Install

 ```sh
 $ npm i string-dom --save
 ```

-## About

-`string-dom` is a function that creates an HTML string.
-It is meant to work with JSX, but _does not_ create DOM (regular or virtual).
-It effectively turns JSX into an HTML templating language that can be used separately of React.

 ## Usage